 I’m slightly obsessed with Pinterest.
 I mean, who isn’t?
 With at least one keyword and a click of the search icon, you can find dozens and dozens of ideas from recipes to home décor, crafts to cleaning tips, outfit inspo to makeup tutorials and a million things in between.
-I have personal boards for my various interests, private boards custom curated for my clients, and style and content boards you can follow for daily updates.
+I have personal boards for my various interests, private boards custom curated for my clients, and style and content boards you can follow for weekly updates.

 There are so many wonderful uses for Pinterest.
 But if you’re anything like me, you’ve also faced the challenge of trying to pull off the picture perfect outfit ideas you’ve pinned —and falling flat.
 Why is it so difficult to look as flawless as the style influencers we see all over social media and our favorite search engine?
 Thankfully, I have the answer to this.
 And I’m going to break down the 5 reasons you struggle to pull off Pinterest outfit inspo and what to do about it.